Singapore AFAMT Registry

 7. Which ASEAN member states have not yet ratified the AFAMT to-date?

-As of November 2021, only Brunei Darussalam and Malaysia have not yet ratified the AFAMT.
-The AFAMT is currently in force among seven ASEAN member states that have ratified the agreement – namely Cambodia, Indonesia, Lao PDR, Myanmar, Philippines, Thailand and Viet Nam.
+As of February 2024, only Brunei Darussalam and Malaysia have not yet ratified the AFAMT.
+The AFAMT is currently in force among eight ASEAN member states that have ratified the agreement – namely Cambodia, Indonesia, Lao PDR, Myanmar, Philippines, Singapore, Thailand and Viet Nam.